 Traffic Safety Unit

 Road safety is a high priority for the Belleville Police Service and its Traffic Safety Unit.
-Whether it be speeding 80 in a 60 zone, or driving with an expired VAL tag, the traffic unit has the tools and knowledge to enforce the rules of the road.
+Whether it be speeding 80 kilometers an hour in a 60 kilometer zone, or driving with an expired licence, the traffic unit has the tools and knowledge to enforce the rules of the road.

-Currently, the traffic unit drive around the community with police cars using Automated License Plate Reader (ALPR) cameras that check for expired license plates, suspended drivers, stolen plates and people that need to be monitored.
+Currently, the traffic unit members drive around the community with police cars using Automated License Plate Reader (ALPR) cameras that check for expired license plates, suspended drivers, stolen plates and individual vehicles that need to be monitored.

-Officer Barry Lannin, one of the four officers on the Traffic Safety Unit, says that the addition of the ALPR cameras and partner systems has “saved us manpower and time that will allow us to be a better service to the community.”
+Cst.
+Barry Lannin says that the addition of the ALPR cameras and partner systems has “saved us time that will allow us to be a better service to the community.”

-While offenders might not always be stopped, driver information is saved and stored in different databases.
-This helps police avoid having to chase down offenders and be a possible danger to other motorists on the road.
+While offenders might not always be stopped, driver information is saved and stored in various databases.
+This assists police avoid having to chase down offenders and be a possible danger to other motorists on the road.

-“You always have to keep in mind that you’re hurling around a 500-pound object on the roadways with other people.
-The risk always has to be taken into account, we want to catch these people but we don’t want anyone to get hurt in the process.”
+“You always have to keep in mind that you are hurling around a 500-pound object on the roadways with other people.
+The risk always has to be taken into account, we want to catch these people but we don’t want anyone to get hurt in the process” said Cst.
+Lannin.

-Along with the ALPR cameras, the traffic unit uses radar (radio waves) and lidar (light waves) machines to check for speeders, either up close and personal or from far distances.
+Along with the ALPR cameras, the Traffic Safety Unit uses radar (radio waves) and lidar (light waves) machines to check for speeders, up close and from far distances.

-The police also enforce a distracted driver campaign that has a zero-tolerance policy.
+Distracted driver laws are enforced and the service has a zero-tolerance policy.
 Statistically, more people are getting hurt in collisions involving distracted driving than impaired driving.

-Officer Lannin and the Traffic Safety Unit’s main objective is to ensure safety on the roads.
-“You don’t write tickets for the sake of writing tickets, you write them to make sure no one driving gets hurt.”
+Cst.
+Lannin says the Traffic Safety Unit’s main objective is to ensure safety on the roads.
+“You don’t write tickets for the sake of writing tickets, you write them to make drivers follow road safety rules”.